wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.27 =
+= 1.28 =
-* Mandatory - Fix to serious bug in Slickr Flickr version 1.26 - apologies for this
+* Recommended - improved compatibility with other plugins

 == How to Use The Plugin ==